rovin-ms/aks-secure-baseline/03-aad.md

    export AADOBJECTID_GROUP_CLUSTERADMIN=$(az ad group create --display-name $AADOBJECTNAME_GROUP_CLUSTERADMIN --mail-nickname $AADOBJECTNAME_GROUP_CLUSTERADMIN --description "Principals in this group are cluster admins in the bu001a000500 cluster." --query objectId -o tsv)
    ```

-1. Create a "break-glass" Cluster Admin user for your AKS cluster.
+1. Create a "break-glass" cluster administrator user for your AKS cluster.

    This steps creates a dedicated account that you can use for cluster administrative access.
 This account should have no standing permissions on any Azure resources; a compromise of this account then cannot directly be parlayed into Azure management control plane access.
 If using the same tenant that your Azure resources are managed with, some organizations employ an alt-account strategy.
 In that case, your cluster admins' alt account(s) might satisfy this step.